 There are disadvantages to the approach above though since any of the “enum” variables could be assigned new values at any time thereby undoing their intended role as “pseudo” constants.
 There are many forum discussions and articles that illustrate other, safer ways to simulate enumeration which are beyond the scope of this annex.

-E.6.2 Guidance to language users
+6.5.2 Guidance to language users

 Use of enumeration requires careful attention to readability, performance, and safety.
 There are many complex, but useful ways to simulate enums in Python [ [1]]and many simple ways including the use of sets: